 Before I start a project, I always check the label to make sure the fabric is suitable for the garment I am going to make.

-A quick guide to reading the label
+A quick guide to reading the 4 most important pieces of information on the label

 When the fabric is wound onto the bolt, it may be wound with the right OR wrong side facing out.
 Always be sure to look at both sides of the fabric!
 Sometimes I like the “wrong” side more than I like the “right” side.